scoville/pgsql-ulid/README.md

 ```

 `uuid_to_ulid(id uuid) RETURNS text`

+Takes a UUID and returns a ULID string.
 ```SQL
 SELECT uuid_to_ulid('017c1640-9248-b597-b8ae-91867b0c882c');

 -- 01FGB414J8PPBVHBMHGSXGS21C
 ```

+`parse_ulid(ulid text) RETURNS bytea`

+Takes a ULID string and returns a Byte Array.
+In case you need the raw bytes for something else.

 ## Inspirations
 - https://github.com/geckoboard/pgulid - Provides generation of ULIDs in Postgres.